canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-setup-k8s.md

 In order to connect Charmed Spark with an S3-compatible object storage, the following configurations need to be specified:

 * *access_key*
 * *secret_key*
 * *endpoint*
 * *bucket*
 * (optional) *region*

 In the following sections, we show how to extract those information in different settings.
-Leveraging on standard S3 API, you can use the `aws` snap client to perform operations with the S3 service, like creating buckets, upload new content, inspecting the structure and removing data.
+Leveraging on standard S3 API, you can also use the `aws` snap client to perform operations with the S3 service, like creating buckets, upload new content, inspecting the structure and removing data.

 To install the AWS CLI client, use